Quick Page Links

-- Premature babies have weak neck muscles, so a mother will need to support her baby's neck, by placing her hand behind the neck and her index finger and thumb lightly over the ears.
-Read the step by step latching instructions for preemies.
+- Premature babies have weak neck muscles, so a mother will need to support her baby's neck by placing her hand behind the neck and her index finger and thumb lightly over the ears.
+Read the step-by-step latching instructions for preemies.

-- Some premature babies might fall asleep more often during feedings, or even before a mother gets a chance to feed her baby.
+- Some premature babies might fall asleep more often during feedings or even before a mother gets a chance to feed her baby.
 How to wake a sleepy baby for breastfeeding.

-- Non-nutritive sucking can also provide benefits to the premature baby, such as a calming effect, oral development, stimulating the mother’s supply and bonding.
+- Non-nutritive sucking can also provide benefits to the premature baby, such as a calming effect, oral development, stimulating the mother’s supply, and bonding.

 - If the baby struggles with nipple confusion, the mother can use a nipple shield to provide a similar feel to the nipple.
-Weaning off of the nipple shield should be done gradually and as soon as possible.
+Weaning off the nipple shield should be done gradually and as soon as possible.

 Breastfeeding Preemies and Kangaroo Care

-- Kangaroo mother care is recommended especially for premature babies.
+- Kangaroo mother care is recommended, especially for premature babies.
 It has many advantages, including the fact that it encourages a baby to spend more time at the breast.

 - A baby cared for in this way will maintain body temperature.